glandfried/ergodicity/README.md

 Formally, any **environment** in which agents make decisions can be **modelled** with some kind of stocastic **functions**.

 Having an stocastic function that represent the environment the question is how to find the optimal policy.
-From Pascal and Fermat a rule of thumb had become as the well-established behavioural model: given the choice between two gambles, we pick the greater expected wealth change.
+From Pascal and Fermat onwards a rule of thumb had become as the well-established behavioural model: given the choice between two gambles, we pick the greater expected wealth change.
+The belief that the expected value was sufficient to describe any stochastic function was consolidated.
+This

 $$\int_{} $$